Blogs

 Let's understand two simple concepts first:

-• Bounce: When you send an email/text to an address that doesn't exist
+Bounce: When you send an email/text to an address that doesn't exist

-• Complaint: When a user complains about your notification (this happens even with users who signed up for your software)
+Complaint: When a user complains about your notification (this happens even with users who signed up for your software)

 Notification delivery services (SES, SendGrid, Twilio, ...) monitor your bounces and complaints and take action by temporarily or permanently banning your account.
 You may be surprised by how easy it is to reach their thresholds.
 For example, AWS SES recommends a complaint ratio of 1/1000.
-That means you are above the threshold if you have ONE complaint out of A THOUSAND emails.
+That means you are above the threshold if you have ONE complaint from A THOUSAND emails.

 What to do: